 You don't have to rinse your white rice, but I like to.
 It washes away the excess starches that would otherwise make the rice very sticky.
 If you prefer that style, feel free to skip this step, but I like how rinsing the rice makes it fluffier.

-For those of you using brown rice, you could skip rinsing or do it just once real quick to remove and unwanted debris.
+For those using brown rice, you could skip rinsing or do it just once, real quick, to remove unwanted debris.
 It's still a hotly debated topic.
 Brown rice still has its hull, so there's less powdery residue to worry about.
-Sometimes rinsing brown rush can make it mushy, but some say that it tastes better rinsed and even increases its taste and nutritional content.
+Sometimes, rinsing brown rice can make it mushy, but some say that it tastes better rinsed and even increases its taste and nutritional content.

 You can rinse your rice in a pot or use a strainer to avoid spilling the rice as you drain.
 Either way, you'll want to rinse the white rice until the water appears clear, or about three times through if using the pot, but only rinse a maximum of one time for brown rice.

-Now, a point of contention: do you boil your water before or after adding your rice?
+Now, a point of contention: Do you boil your water before or after adding your rice?
 Some say the former; others say the latter.
-I personally add the rice to the cold water, then boil it all together, but the choice is really yours.
+I personally add the rice to the cold water and then boil it all together, but the choice is really yours.

 The same goes for the amount of water you use.
-Some packaging recommends you use two parts water for every one part of rice.
-I'm using 1 cup of rice in my example, which would equal about two cups of water in the pot.
+Some packaging recommends using two parts of water for every one part of rice.
+In my example, I'm using 1 cup of rice, which would equal about two cups of water in the pot.
 I prefer to use water at about 1.5 times the amount of rice, which means 1.5 cups of water.

-Like rinsing the rice, how much water you use determines how fluffy or sticky the rice will be.
-The more water you use, the stickier and creamier your rice becomes.
+Like rinsing the rice, the amount of water you use determines how fluffy or sticky it will be.
+The more water you use, the stickier and creamier your rice will become.

 If you want to add a small amount of butter for flavoring, feel free to do that now.
 Otherwise, fire up your stove, put the pot on, and wait for the water and rice to boil.
 If you add the rice ahead of time, you'll wait for it to boil for the first time.
 If you add rice to boiling water, you'll wait for the water to boil again.

-Add your salt, stir it, cover the pot, then into the oven it goes.
+Add salt, stir it, cover the pot, and put it in the oven.

 Leave your rice in the oven for 20–25 minutes.
 I find that 20 is just fine for cooking this amount of white jasmine rice, at least in my oven.
 For brown rice, try letting it stay in for closer to an hour.
-This process is really combining the two-steps of cooking rice on the stove (simmering and resting), so it does stay in the oven longer than you'd normally keep the burner on.
+This process combines the two steps of cooking rice on the stove (simmering and resting), so it does stay in the oven longer than you'd normally keep the burner on.

-Using oven mitts, of course, remove the pot from the oven, then remove the lid.
+Using oven mittens, of course, remove the pot from the oven, then remove the lid.
 Once the cloud of steam clears, fluff the rice up with a fork, then serve.
 You should find the rice fluffier than you've ever seen it over the stove.
-If you went with sticky rice, it should only be sticking to itself, not to the pot.
+If you went with sticky rice, it should only stick to itself, not the pot.
 All the rice on the bottom of the pot should also resemble the rest of the batch — no goop or crunch in the mix.
 Enjoy!